Online HR Toolkit

 Others may have felt that their personal circumstances – possibly including increased care responsibilities and anxiety over staying away from their own home – didn’t justify being considered ‘off work’.

-As a result, it’s likely many businesses will in the coming weeks and months see a backlog of staff having a desire to take their allocated leave, particularly now that travel is beginning to look more achievable.
+As a result, it’s likely many businesses will, in the coming weeks and months, see a backlog of staff having a desire to take their allocated leave, particularly now that travel is beginning to look more achievable.

-Business Secretary Alok Sharma confirmed during the pandemic that the regulations will allow up to four weeks of unused leave to be carried into the next two leave years, for those workers who had not taken their statutory entitlement because of COVID, thereby easing the requirements on business to ensure that workers take statutory amount of annual leave in any one year.
+Business Secretary Alok Sharma confirmed during the pandemic that the regulations will allow up to four weeks of unused leave to be carried into the next two leave years, for those workers who had not taken their statutory entitlement because of COVID, thereby easing the requirements on businesses to ensure that workers take statutory amount of annual leave in any one year.

 This may indeed see a more staggered approach to leave requests in any one company, but the issue is still worthy of some consideration.